vercel/integrations/using-metadata/README.md

 # ZEIT Addon: Using Metadata

-This UiHook takes two inputs from the user and keep them inside the metadata store provided by ZEIT addons.
+This UiHook takes two inputs from the user and keeps them inside the metadata store provided by ZEIT addons.

 ## Run Locally